tquinteros/tquinteros/README.md

 ### Glad to see you here!
 Hello!
-I'm a passionate web developer with one year of experience in the field.
+I'm a passionate web developer with two years of experience in the field.
 My focus is on web application development, landing pages, and e-commerce (especially through the TiendaNube platform).

 In my day-to-day work, I use technologies like Next.js, TypeScript, Tailwind CSS, Framer Motion, Material-UI, and Styled Components, among others.
 My goal is to create engaging, interactive, and performance-optimized web experiences.